rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

   - `amount` : Currency - In negative value, due it's outgoing from "account"
   - `amount_s` : String - amount as a string
   - `payload` : HEXASTRING
+  - `payload_type` : Byte, describes the encryption and encoding of the Payload.
+Each bit represents different property of payload and some properties can be combined
+    - 00000001 Unencrypted, public payload
+    - 00000010 ECIES encrypted using recipient accounts public key
+    - 00000100 ECIES encrypted using sender accounts public key
+    - 00001000 AES encrypted using password
+    - 00010000 Payload data encoded in ASCII
+    - 00100000 Payload data encoded in HEX
+    - 01000000 Payload data encoded in Base58
+    - 10000000 E-PASA addressed by account name (not number)
+  - `account_epasa` : Epasa of the operation
+  - `unenc_payload` : Unencrypted payload
+  - `unenc_hexpayload` : Unencrypted payload in HEXSTRING
+  - `data` : Data object - additional information used in DataOperations (Related documentation - PIP-0033: DATA operation RPC implementation: https://www.pascalcoin.org/development/pips/pip-0033)
+    - `id` : GUID created by the sender, wrapped inside brackets {}.
+    - `sequence` : Integer: Sequence is for chaining multiple data packets together into a logical blob.
+    - `type` : Integer - Type of the message.
+      - 0 : ChatMessage
+      - 1 : PrivateMessage
+      - 2 : File
 - `receivers` : ARRAY of objects - When is a transaction or multioperation, this array contains each receiver
   - `account` : Receiving Account
   - `amount` : Currency - In positive value, due it's incoming from a sender to "account"
   - `amount_s` : String - amount as a string
   - `payload` : HEXASTRING
+  - `payload_type` : Byte, describes the encryption and encoding of the Payload.
+Each bit represents different property of payload and some properties can be combined
+    - 00000001 Unencrypted, public payload
+    - 00000010 ECIES encrypted using recipient accounts public key
+    - 00000100 ECIES encrypted using sender accounts public key
+    - 00001000 AES encrypted using password
+    - 00010000 Payload data encoded in ASCII
+    - 00100000 Payload data encoded in HEX
+    - 01000000 Payload data encoded in Base58
+    - 10000000 E-PASA addressed by account name (not number)
+  - `account_epasa` : Epasa of the operation
+  - `unenc_payload` : Unencrypted payload
+  - `unenc_hexpayload` : Unencrypted payload in HEXSTRING
 - `changers` : ARRAY of objects - When accounts changed state
   - `account` : changing Account
   - `n_operation`